Pregnancy, Maternity & Paternity Leave Rights

 Why choose Percy Hughes & Roberts Solicitors?

 You are in safe hands with Percy Hughes & Roberts.
-We are committed to delivering the highest standard of service, and have been providing legal advice for more than a century.
+We are committed to delivering the highest standard of service and have been providing legal advice around maternity law and paternity law for more than a century.

 We hold a number of industry accreditations, including Lexcel, the Law Society's quality standard.
 This means we are recognised for providing top-tier legal services to our clients.

 What are my maternity leave rights and entitlement?

 Our lawyers can advise you on your entitlement to leave after you or your partner has given birth.

 Statutory leave includes 26 weeks of ordinary maternity leave and 26 weeks of additional leave, and you are entitled to it regardless of how long you have been employed at your company, how many hours you work or how much you are paid.